sednabcn/ai-llm-blog/_pages/contribute.md

 - You grant us the right to publish your content under our site's [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/)
 - You retain copyright of your work

-## Questions?
+## 🤔 Questions?

-If you have questions about contributing, please contact our editorial team at [editor@our-ai-blog.com](mailto:editor@our-ai-blog.com).
+If you have questions about contributing, please contact our editorial team at [editorial@modelphysmat.com](mailto:editorial@modelphysmat.com).

-## We look forward to your contributions!
+## We welcome your contributions!